guai-zhi/alien_invasion/README.md

-# alien_invasion
+# nothing_now
-a 2-D game which is based on Python
+When I am a master, I will set up my things.